 There was no indigenous Jewish population, and there were no reports of anti-Semitic acts.

 See the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.

 Persons with Disabilities

 The constitution grants equal rights to and prohibits discrimination against persons with disabilities in addition to requiring the state to protect them.
-No specific legislation addresses the rights or support of persons with disabilities.
+No specific legislation addresses the rights of persons with disabilities.
 The law provides for financial subsidies to the elderly and persons with disabilities.

-Electoral regulations provide accommodations, including personal assistance, to enable persons with disabilities to vote.
+Electoral regulations provide for accommodations, including personal assistance, to enable persons with disabilities to vote.
 Civil society election monitors and the National Election Commission identified inconsistencies in the accessibility of polling places and accommodations for voters with disabilities in the 2018 parliamentary elections.

 Service providers noted domestic violence and sexual assault against persons with disabilities was a growing concern.
 They indicated the police and judiciary were slow to respond to such incidents.